SeaSparrowOG/DropBehaviorModifier/README.md

 }
 ```
 Fields:
+* ShowInMenus:
+    * An optional bool field.
+If set to true, then these models will also apply in the inventory, container, barter, and gift menus.
+    * If not present, defaults to `false`.
 * BaseObject:
     * The form that will be assigned a dynamic model.
 This is a string field.
 Internally, I call them "formatted" strings, because in order to be valid they need to follow a specific format.
         * Formatted String: `Modname.extension|0xFormID`.
 For example, `Skyrim.esm|0xA` is the form `0xA` in `Skyrim.esm` (a lockpick).